 CSR will be generated in the present working directory with the file name ‘www.domain.com.csr’.
 Here is the screenshot of the CSR file.

 3) Create SSL Certificate

-After generating Private key and CSR, you need to create the SSL certificate.
-Now is where the difference come into play.
+After generating the Private key and CSR, you need to create the SSL certificate.
+Now is where the difference comes into play.

 Generating Self-Signed certificate

-Certificate file will be generated with private key and CSR encoded in it.
-All the information for in the Private key and CSR will be encoded in the .crt file.
-Command is given below.
+Certificate file will be generated with a private key and CSR encoded in it.
+All the information in the Private key and CSR will be encoded in the .crt file.
+The command is given below.

 openssl x509 -req -days 365 -in www.domain.com.csr -signkey www.domain.com.key -out www.domain.com.crt